Lola Young: 2023–present: "Messy" and chart successes

 Throughout 2025, Young concerts occasionally suffered complications; an April performance at Coachella was interrupted after she ran offstage retching and a June performance at the Summertime Ball reduced her to tears after her in-ear monitors failed mid-performance.
-Her team hired a sober coach after she relapsed and cancelled an appearance on The Tonight Show in July, and welfared her out of a performance at a Prudential Center charity concert in September.
-Two days after the latter, she got five songs into a set at All Things Go's New York festival before collapsing during "Conceited" and cancelling all further concerts to work on herself.
-She was interviewed by NME for their November coffee table book The Cover 2024-2025 and nominated for 2026's Grammy Award for Best New Artist and 2025's TikTok Artist of the Year.
+Her team hired a sober coach after she relapsed and cancelled an appearance on The Tonight Show in July and welfared her out of a performance at a Prudential Center charity concert in September.
+Two days after the latter, she got five songs into a set at All Things Go's New York festival before collapsing during "Conceited" and pausing public activity to work on herself; she resumed performing in January 2026.
+Some sources published from late October 2025 attributed her collapse to exhaustion; however, in a March 2026 Rolling Stone interview, she stated that she had spent two months in a residential facility and had attended Alcoholics Anonymous meetings.

+Young and "Messy" were nominated for 2026's Grammy Awards for Best New Artist and Best Pop Solo Performance; the latter won, making Young one of four Brit School alumni to win an award at the ceremony.
+She also won that year's Brit Award for British Breakthrough Artist in February and contributed a video message for the benefit concert Trans Mission in March.
+That May, "Messy" won a PRS for Music Most Performed Work trophy at the 71st Ivor Novello Awards and Young released "From Down Here".